Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Experimental results

-Comparing the main frequencies of internal gravity waves obtained in the temperature measurements with the profile of the Brunt-V\"{a}s\"{a}la frequency (based on the measured profile of the mean temperature gradient), we determine the horizontal wave-numbers for the observed internal gravity waves.
-Figures~\ref{Fig6} and ~\ref{Fig7} show the theoretical dependencies for the frequencies of the internal gravity waves versus the normalized horizontal wavelength $\lambda_h/L_N$ given by Eq.~(\ref{B14}), where $L_N$ is the characteristic vertical scale of the Brunt-V\"{a}s\"{a}la frequency variations and $\lambda_h=2 \pi/k_h$ is the horizontal wavelength.
-The theoretical curves are plotted for the first three main modes of the large-scale IGW.
+Figure~\ref{Fig16} show the theoretical dependencies for the normalised frequencies $f/f_0$ of the standing internal gravity waves versus the normalized horizontal wavelength $\lambda_h/L_N$ given by Eq.~(\ref{B14}), where $L_N \approx 10$ cm is the characteristic vertical scale of the Brunt-V\"{a}s\"{a}la frequency variations, $\lambda_h=2 \pi/k_h$ is the horizontal wavelength and $f_0= N_0/2\pi$.
+The theoretical curves are plotted for the main modes of the standing internal gravity waves.
+When $m>2$, the theoretical curves are located very close to each other, so we plot in Fig.~\ref{Fig16} the theoretical curves for $m=0, 1, 3$.
+Comparing these theoretical curves and the measured frequencies of the large-scale standing internal gravity waves obtained in the temperature measurements, we determine the horizontal wave-numbers for the observed large-scale standing internal gravity waves.

-Using the theoretical curves and the measured frequencies of the long-term variations of the temperature fields in the experiments with the temperature differences $\Delta T= 50$~K (Fig.~\ref{Fig6}) and $\Delta T= 40$ K (Fig.~\ref{Fig7}), we determine the horizontal wavelengthes associated with different modes of the large-scale IGW.
-Note that in the experiments where there is only a one waveguide, it is possible to observe two dominant modes.
-For instance, in the case of two waveguides for the large-scale IGW, we observe four wave frequencies (two in the each waveguide), see Fig.~\ref{Fig6}.
-On the other hand, in the experiments with $\Delta T= 40$ K where there is only one waveguide, we observe two frequencies of large-scale standing internal gravity waves (see Fig.~\ref{Fig7}).
+In Fig.~\ref{Fig16} we show the measured frequencies of the large-scale standing internal gravity waves in the experiments with the wavy and smooth plane bottom surfaces for the temperature differences $\Delta T= 50$ K and $\Delta T= 40$ K. In the experiments with the wavy bottom surface, the frequency $f_0$ based on the maximum Brunt-V\"{a}s\"{a}la is $f_0=8.2 \times 10^{-2}$ Hz for $\Delta T= 50$ K and $f_0=7.1 \times 10^{-2}$ Hz for $\Delta T= 40$ K. In the experiments with the smooth plane bottom surface, the frequency $f_0=1.08 \times 10^{-1}$ Hz for $\Delta T= 50$ K and $f_0=6.5 \times 10^{-2}$ Hz for $\Delta T= 40$ K. As follows from Figs.~\ref{Fig12}--\ref{Fig15}, in all experiments there are 8 main frequencies of the large-scale standing internal gravity waves.
+Since we show in Fig.~\ref{Fig16} only the limited range of the horizontal wavelength, $0 < \lambda_h/L_N < 18$ of the standing internal gravity waves, for higher frequencies, $0.6 < f/f_0 < 1$, we observe three modes for $m=0, 1, 3$, for intermediate range, $0.1 < f/f_0 < 0.5$, we observe two modes for $m= 1, 3$ and for lower frequencies, $f/f_0 < 0.1$, we observe only one mode for $m= 3$.

+The measured wavelength and the period of these waves are much larger than the turbulent spatial and time scales, respectively.
+In particular, the frequencies of the observed large-scale waves vary from 0.006 Hz to 0.07 Hz in the experiments with the wavy bottom surface and from 0.03 Hz to 0.065 Hz in the experiments with the smooth plane bottom surface, while the turbulent time in the integral scale is about 0.5 s.
+Note that inside the chamber, we observe standing but not propagating internal gravity waves because the chamber is a small closed volume.
+Actually, interactions of propagating and reflecting waves cause the standing internal gravity waves, which are observed in our experiments.